MitaliBhiwande/DataScience/Lab5_mitalivi/README.txt

-TEAM MEMBERS:

-Mitali Vijay Bhiwande (UBIT: mitalivi Person number: 50208163) Tejasvi Balaram Sankhe (UBIT: tejasvib Person number: 50207071)

 Apache Spark Environment Selected:

-We decided to use Jupyter Notebook with PySpark on our local machines.
+ Use of Jupyter Notebook with PySpark on local machine.

 Setup: